enima-dema/ama-calendar/README.md

 # AMA-Calendar

-This project has as a goal to demonstrate my skills of using Angular.
+This project has as a goal to demonstrate my Angular skills.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+(Don't forget to do a nom install before running the project).

 ## Running unit tests